Meet Helen EIS Director

 It will be a project-based approach, using lots of imaginative, simple concepts, focusing on process rather than the product itself.
 Children at this age are open to developing skills and it is a critical time for us to develop that mindset.
 As the years progress, we’ll integrate more innovation.
 We’d love to see young entrepreneurs launching products, selling them and creating businesses that will evolve into real-life examples.

 How Do You Plan To Integrate Entrepreneurship, Innovation And Environmentalism?

-Through various programmes, students will explore entrepreneurship as a way of life – allowing them to think outside the box and preparing them for the world outside of school or university.
+Through various programmes, students will explore entrepreneurship as a way of life – allowing them to think outside the box and preparing them for the world outside of the Academy or university.
 The world they will enter after graduation is very different to what we are used to; it requires a mindset that is adaptable and creative, resilient to change and innovative, while also being socially aware and responsible.

 Can Anyone Become An Entrepreneur?